Ultramax0/hello-world/README.md

 # hello-world
-Ideas for game and discussion.
+Ideas for game and discussion
-Hello im ultramax and i would like to make a fun remake of club penguin for the people of github.
-I love spicy things :P